niuers/niuers.github.io/_posts/2021-02-09-Wildcard Matching.md

     6. I think dynamic programming might help here.
 So I tried to work out how to use dynamic programming.
         * I designed a 2-dimensional dynamic table, where `dp[i][j]` is a tuple of bools, e.g. `(True, False)`.
 The first bool represents whether the pattern `p[:i]` can totally match string `s[:j]`.
 The second bool says that if there exists any `k for k <=j` such that `p[:i]` can totally match `s[:k]`, then this bool is `True`, otherwise it's `False`.
+            * You can get an idea of the dimension of the dynamic table by looking at the cache keys in recursive solution (top-down DP).
+They usually have the same dimension.
+            * After reading the solution, we probably don't need use two booleans here, one should be enough.
         * To deal with empty string case, I added extra column in both pattern and string dimensions, so the `dp[0][:]` actually means whether an empty pattern can represent string `s[:j]`, whereas `dp[:][0]` represents whether some pattern `p[:i]` can match an empty string.
         * Once we have the table, it's not that hard to figure out the condition on how to update `dp[i][j]` given previous values.
         * It's clear that in the case current pattern is `*`, if I want to avoid looping through all possible matches, I need the second boolean parameter to record whether it's possible to match using any of previous characters in the string.